Remote meetings are more or less the norm these days. In this post, we offer six tried and tested ways to run effective remote meetings.

 - Google Hangouts and Google Meet has been picking up speed as it tries to give Zoom a run for its money, copying many of Zoom’s best features, while being easier to set up, more user-friendly, and easier to admin.

 - BlueJeans Meetings is more expensive than the above options, but has two key features that may make it work the bucks: Excellent audio filtering (for noisy environments like vehicles, cafes, and homes with toddlers), and the ability to disable video for better low-connection speed.

 Step 5: Keep everyone engaged

 In an office meeting, you may have some doodlers, some phone-checkers and some drowsy nap-takers to contend with.
 In a remote meeting, they can be surfing the internet and only half-listening the entire time and you may not notice.
+That's why you need to be an integrator and move the needle for everyone in the team so they can be proactive.
 Don’t punish the behavior - prevent it!
 Consider, why do people drift off in the first place?
 They drift off when the material being discussed doesn’t apply to them.
 And if it doesn’t apply…

 - Do they need to be there?
 No?
 Consider organizing your agenda by topic with the names of people you want to hear from, and allow anyone not involved to leave early.